abbadalor/Face_Transfer_Bot/README.md

 This is a bot that will take two videos of people and a title and use DeepFaceLab 2.0 to create a deepfake of the two videos and upload it to https://www.youtube.com/channel/UC-AgGSZd0D57RC1UJuncTZA.

+This project works by contacting my ssh server on my computer and uploading the video files and then launching a script that makes the DeepFake.
+The script works by using a version of DeepFaceLab 2.0 that I modified to be able to be used purely by a single batch file without any manual inputs, It also automatically removes blurry, dark, and too rotated images from the video to be used in the model.
+After the video is created it is uploaded to a youtube channel using Youtube:s Data API.

 ## Usage
 To use this bot you need to download the **sshconnect.py** file from this repository and put it in a folder with another folder labeled videos like this: